 Wham!
 The large pane glass shook as the object struck.
 Too soft to be a golf ball, which often hits the house from the adjacent links course.
 Yet too loud to be good for what hit the window.
-Looking out the door window, I spotted a nuthatch face down on the front porch.
+Looking out the door window, the home owner spotted a nuthatch face down on the front porch.
 It’s wing was jammed to the side and it’s legs were spread in a full split.
 The birds head was on it’s side also, but it’s left eye was twitching.

 After about three minutes, though, it’s eyes were apparently seeing clearly and it’s wings started to flutter.